-RS Monition and the customer agreed that online condition monitoring was the best way to prevent breakdowns − by continuously checking the condition of the fan’s bearings, 24 hours a day.
+The RS Maintenance Solutions team and the customer agreed that online condition monitoring was the best way to prevent breakdowns − by continuously checking the condition of the fan’s bearings, 24 hours a day.

 As well as alerting staff to imminent failures, the monitoring provided performance data that allowed for more accurate planning of routine maintenance, which in turn eliminated the risk of sudden breakdowns altogether.

-RS Monition supplied a Siemens condition monitoring system which was then linked to the site’s existing cloud-based data repository.
+A Siemens condition monitoring system which supplied and used which linked to the site’s existing cloud-based data repository.

 The customer is now able to predict and plan maintenance and avoid the loss of vital medical products.
 Planned maintenance also reduces downtime − from the four days needed to resolve a breakdown, to just two days for scheduled overhauls.

 The installation process also uncovered a major problem which could have seriously disrupted production if left undiscovered.
 While testing the equipment on the last day of a planned shutdown, overload messages were seen.